Virginia Louise Trimble

 Virginia Louise Trimble (born November 15, 1943) is an American astronomer specializing in the structure and evolution of stars and galaxies, and the history of astronomy.
-She has published more than 600 works in Astrophysics, and dozens of other works in the history of other sciences.
-She is famous for an annual review of astronomy and astrophysics research that was published in the Publications of the Astronomical Society of the Pacific, and often gives summary reviews at astrophysical conferences.
+She has published more than 600 works in astrophysics, and dozens of other works in the history of other sciences.
+She is known for an annual review of astronomy and astrophysics research that was published in the Publications of the Astronomical Society of the Pacific, and often gives summary reviews at astrophysical conferences.
 In 2018, she was elected a Patron of the American Astronomical Society, for her many years of intellectual, organizational, and financial contributions to the society.

 Life

 Trimble "grew up the only child of a chemist father and a mother with a flair for language, within easy driving distance of both UCLA and Caltech."
 While attending UCLA in 1962, she was the subject of a Life article titled "Behind a Lovely Face, a 180 I.Q."
 The following year, she was selected to promote The Twilight Zone television show as "Miss Twilight Zone" in a national publicity tour.
 She received her B.A. from UCLA in 1964 and her Ph.D. from the California Institute of Technology in 1968.
 At the time, the California Institute of Technology did not admit women students "except under exceptional circumstances," and she was only the second woman allowed access to the Palomar Observatory.
 Following a year of teaching at Smith College and two years postdoctoral work at the Institute of Theoretical Astronomy in Cambridge, Trimble joined the faculty of the University of California, Irvine in 1971, where she is now Professor of astronomy.
 She met University of Maryland, College Park Professor Joseph Weber, a pioneer in gravitational wave physics, in 1972 and they married 11 days later.
 From then until his death in 2000, she spent half of each academic year as a visiting professor at the University of Maryland.
 She was vice president of the International Astronomical Union's Executive Committee from 1994-2000, and vice president of the American Astronomical Society from 1997-2000.